HasnathAhmedTamim/airbnb-task/README.md

 - Icons: uses `react-icons`.
 If you add or update icon packages, restart the dev server so Vite picks up new modules.

-Recommended next steps (professionalizing)
-- Add `CONTRIBUTING.md`, `LICENSE` (MIT), and an explicit `CODE_OF_CONDUCT.md`.
-- Add a CI workflow (`.github/workflows/ci.yml`) to run lint and build.
-- Add unit tests (Vitest or Jest) and a small set of smoke tests for key components.
-- Consider extracting shared UI primitives (Button, Icon, Modal) to `src/components/ui/`.

-Troubleshooting
-- If an icon import fails after installing `react-icons`, stop the dev server and restart it: `npm run dev`.
-- If `public/listings.json` fails to load, check DevTools → Network for `GET /listings.json` 404 errors.

-Contact & authoring
-- This repo was prepared as a UI exercise.
-If you'd like me to add CI, tests, or polish styles, tell me which change you'd like next and I’ll implement it.